THERE GOES THE NEIGHBORHOODS

 Kurt looks at me.
 I mouthed ‘he doesn’t know.’

 “This is not junior high,” Kurt looks directly at David.
 “You will go out and apologize to Terry, not because he isn’t wrong.
-Because yelling, pushing and swearing at him only made matters worse.”
+Because yelling, pushing and swearing at him only make matters worse.”

 “You believe me that he touched her ass?”
 David won’t let it go.

 “Get out.
 Right now,” he orders David.
 “Jill can confirm what you’re saying.
 And if you fail to apologize, you’re not coming back tomorrow.
 That was not adult behavior.”

 Once David is gone, Kurt points at Jack.
 “Does he know what’s going on?” he asks me and Jill.